Josephine County Court Records

 Filing Fees

-Under ORS 21.135, the standard filing fee for commencing a civil action in an Oregon circuit court is $281.
+Under ORS 21.135, the standard filing fee to commence a civil action in an Oregon circuit court is $281.
 Small claims filing fees are lower and vary based on the amount of the claim.
 For the full statewide circuit court fee schedule, consult the OJD Court Fees page.
 If you have questions about a specific filing fee, contact the Josephine County Circuit Court directly.

 Small Claims

 Small claims cases in Josephine County follow the procedures set out in ORS Chapter 46.
-The Civil page on the court’s website provides local guidance on civil and small claims procedures, including filing instructions and hearing schedules.
+The court's Civil page provides local guidance on civil and small claims procedures, including filing instructions and hearing schedules.

 Property-Related Records

-Although property records are not court records in the traditional sense, they often intersect with civil cases.
-The Josephine County Clerk’s Office records deeds, liens, and other instruments.
-The Digital Research Room provides online access to recorded documents.
-Property assessment and tax data can be searched through the Josephine County Property Assessment & Tax Data portal.
+Property records often intersect with civil cases, though they aren't court records in the traditional sense.
+The Josephine County Clerk's Office records deeds, liens, and other instruments.
+The Digital Research Room provides online access to recorded documents, and property assessment and tax data can be searched through the Josephine County Property Assessment & Tax Data portal.

 Josephine County Clerk's Office